 AT&T Family Plans

-AT&T does not have a dedicated set of "family plans" but instead has integrated the concept into its Mobile Share Advantage plans.
+Like other major carriers that integrate family sharing into their plans, AT&T does not have a dedicated set of "family plans" but instead has integrated the concept into its Mobile Share Advantage plans.
 Families are able to select a data package that would satisfy their needs.
 These packages allow up to 10 devices to connect to the plan, which is more than enough for most families.
+You can compare family plans offered by AT&T against the competition here.

 AT&T Prepaid Plans

-AT&T has a set of prepaid phone plans, appropriately named GoPhone.
-These plans come with an abundance of data, which have doubled since January 2016.
+AT&T has a set of prepaid phone plans, under their GoPhone line.
+These plans come with an abundance of data, which has doubled since January 2016.

-There are three prepaid plans to choose from - $30, $45, and $60, which come with unlimited talk and text in the US and unlimited messaging to over 100 countries.
-However, the $45 and $60 monthly options, which contain 4GB and 8GB of high-speed data, respectively, feature rollover data and eligibility for the multi-line discount.
-The $60 monthly includes the benefit of unlimited talk, text, and data usage in Mexico and Canada, as well as unlimited talk and text from the US to Mexico and Canada.
+Similar to the number of prepaid plans made available by the other three major carriers, there are three prepaid plans to choose from, which come with unlimited talk and text in the US and unlimited messaging to over 100 countries.
+However, the 4GB and 8GB monthly options feature rollover data and eligibility for the multi-line discount.
+However, the 8GB monthly plan includes unlimited talk, text, and data usage in Mexico and Canada, as well as unlimited talk and text from the US to Mexico and Canada.

 AT&T also offers a couple of other unique plans.
-You can enjoy AT&T's service for $2 a day, or even for $0.25 a minute.
+You can enjoy AT&T's service for just a couple of dollars per day or even for $0.25 a minute.

 AT&T Unlimited Plans